sylefeb/Silice/learn-silice/Documentation.md

 ### Arithmetic, comparison, bit-wise, reduction, shift

-All standard verilog operators are supported, binary and unary.
+All standard Verilog operators are supported, binary and unary.

 ### Concatenation